kwonus/Quelle-Obsolete/Quelle.md

 The example above also reveals how multiple search clauses can be strung together to form a compound search: logically speaking, each clause is OR’ed together; this implies that any of the three matches is acceptable.
 Using parenthetical terms produces more concise search statements.

-### VII.
+### VI.
 Quelle SEARCH Definitions

 While some of these concepts have already been introduced, the following section can be used as a glossary for the terminology used in the Quelle HMI specification.

 **Directives** are composed by verbs and are used to construct statements for the Quelle Command Interpreter.
 Each clause type has specialized syntax tailored to the imperative verb used in the statement.

 **Clauses:** Clauses are equivalent to an imperative [you-understood] verb phrase.
-Most clauses have one or more arguments.
+Most clauses have one or more parameters.
 But just like English, a verb phrase can be a single word with no explicit subject and no explicit object.
 Consider this English sentence:

 Go!